HafizUsamaRiaz/tamLab8A/README.md

 	class liquid
 	class fuel

-Make two functions in each class to print Specific Gravity of liquid and Rate/liter of fuel
+Make two functions in each class to print Specific Gravity for liquid and Rate/liter for fuel class.

 	input()   //Take input from user
 	output()  //Print the above attributes.